lalithu/so-you-just-run/about.markdown

 permalink: /about/
 ---

+Welcome to soyoujustrun, where I delve into the exhilarating world of running and uncover the fascinating realm of applied physics!

 # About Me

-Welcome to soyoujustrun!
-I'm Lalith Uriti, an undergraduate of mechanical engineering at the Manipal Institute of Technology.
+I'm Lalith Uriti, an undergraduate of mechanical engineering at the Manipal Institute of Technology, Manipal.
 My passion for engineering stems from a deep desire to comprehend the mechanisms that drive our world and an insatiable curiosity for uncovering the science and physics behind them.

 # My Interests